 NHMRC and ERC signed an Implementing Arrangement in October 2018.
 The arrangement aims to help NHMRC-funded researchers join ERC supported research teams in Europe (for a period when possible) or work remotely during their grant and enables the exchange of ideas and experiences in cutting-edge science.

 Project abstracts are now available for the ERC Implementing Arrangements call for Expression of Interest 2020.
 NHMRC-funded researchers can apply to work with European research teams.
-For more information about the latest ERC opportunities available, see downloads section below and contact ERC for further details.
+For more information about the latest ERC opportunities available, see this list (See 'Downloads' section) and contact ERC for further details.

 For further information on the implementation Arrangement, see the FAQs.